 Peppermint oil can be used as an expectorant and decongestant.
-It can clear up phlegm in your respiratory tract when used as a chest rub or inhaled through a vaporizer.
+It can help clear up phlegm in your respiratory tract when used as a chest rub or inhaled through a vaporizer.

 The essential oil may also provide benefits to individuals with tuberculosis.
 Researchers found that when inhaled, the oil can help decrease tuberculosis-induced inflammation and prevent the disorder from worsening or recurring.7

 Peppermint oil can also work against asthma as it contains rosmarinic acid, which helps curb inflammation-causing chemicals that may cause the condition.

 Peppermint is beneficial in addressing pain.
 It can be used to relieve sore muscles when used with massage or added to bath water.
 Dabbing a few drops on your wrist or inhaling the aroma can reduce headache pain.
 Like with sore muscles, it can be massaged onto your temples.

 Peppermint oil may help address chemotherapy-induced nausea.
 It can also help treat hot flashes in women receiving treatment for breast cancer.8